danaesavi/micd-influencer-content-twitter/README.md

 # Multimodal Influencer Content on Twitter
-This repository is associated with the research paper titled [A Multimodal Analysis of Influencer Content on Twitter](https://arxiv.org/pdf/2309.03064.pdf)
+This repository is associated with the research paper titled [A Multimodal Analysis of Influencer Content on Twitter](http://www.afnlp.org/conferences/ijcnlp2023/proceedings/main-long/cdrom/pdf/2023.ijcnlp-long.15.pdf)

 __Paper__

 D. Sanchez Villegas, C. Goanta and N. Aletras (2023).
 A Multimodal Analysis of Influencer Content on Twitter.
-AACL
+AACL **Best Area Chair Award - Society & NLP**

 🌿 Our research explores the challenges in automatically detecting regulatory compliance breaches in influencer advertising.